 ExposUM 2023 Call for Research Proposals: The Emerging Exposome

-ExposUM is an initiative of the University of Montpellier and its partners1 aimed at establishing a leading, cross-disciplinary, off-campus institute for the study, training, and science-society interaction regarding the environmental determinants of human health.
-A winner of the ExcellenceS (PIA4) call for proposals and supported by the Occitanie Region, ExposUM is funded to the tune of €46.4 million over the 2022–2030 period.
+ExposUM is an initiative of the University of Montpellier and its partners1 aimed at establishing a leading, cross-disciplinary, off-campus institute for the study, education, and science-society interaction regarding the environmental determinants of human health.
+A recipient of the ExcellenceS (PIA4) call for proposals and supported by the Occitanie Region, ExposUM is receiving €46.4 million in funding for the period 2022–2030.

 Background & Objective

-The exposome refers to the sum of an individual’s lifetime exposures to environmental and social factors, whose specific effects—combined with the individual’s intrinsic characteristics—underpin health as well as the onset, progression, and severity of infectious and noncommunicable diseases in humans.
+The exposome refers to the totality of lifelong exposures to environmental and social factors whose specific effects, combined with individuals’ intrinsic characteristics, underlie health as well as the onset, progression, and severity of infectious and noncommunicable diseases in humans.
 In this sense, it is the environmental counterpart to the genome, with which it interacts throughout an individual’s lifetime.

-Research ExposUM Research Division aims to accelerate the acquisition of foundational knowledge through an interdisciplinary, coordinated, and integrated approach across the fields of exposome research, focusing on the following four pillars:
+The Research Division Research the ExposUM Institute aims to accelerate the acquisition of primary knowledge through an interdisciplinary, coordinated, and integrated approach to the fields of exposome research within the four pillars:

 1. Strengthen the monitoring of environmental exposures,